History of the Atlanta Falcons: 2008–2015

 In 2009, the Falcons suffered numerous devastating injuries to defensive players and to Turner (ankle) and Ryan (toe).
-The Week 13 game against Philadelphia saw Michael Vick return to play his former team, in which he scored two touchdowns, one passing and one rushing.
+The Week 13 game against the Philadelphia Eagles saw Michael Vick return to play his former team, in which he scored two touchdowns, one passing and one rushing.
 Atlanta was very nearly shut out, but in the closing seconds of the game scored a touchdown and brought the final score to 34–7.
-The following week, the team lost a close match against New Orleans, which mathematically excluded them from the playoffs.
+The following week, the team lost a close match against the eventual Super Bowl XLIV champion New Orleans Saints, which mathematically excluded them from the playoffs.
 Nonetheless, Atlanta managed to win their final three games and end the year with a 9–7 record, the first time in its history the team achieved back-to-back winning seasons.